 Though the original line-up was made up mostly of largely unknown names, established presenters from Radio 1, Trevor Nelson and Tim Westwood, would later present weekday shows.
 Following the release of some less than impressive listening figures in 2010, Westwood bemoaned on air that he was "broadcasting to absolutely nobody...it's soul destroying".
 He left his drivetime slot in 2012.

 In April 2011, the station was officially named 'BBC Radio 1Xtra', and from now on would work more closely with Radio 1.
 During the 2010s, the amount of output shared between the two stations has increased, with Saturday evening and some overnight programming going out on both, as does the late evening show, The 8th since 2017.
-News bulletins outside of breakfast, along with Newsbeat, are also simulcast between the two stations.Click here to view the development of the 1Xtra schedule in tabular form (opens in new window).
+News bulletins outside of breakfast, along with Newsbeat, are also simulcast between the two stations.Click here to view the evolution of the 1Xtra schedule in grid form (opens in new window).
 Note that the dates across the top are not necessarily when the schedule shown came into effect; rather it is a 'snapshot' of the schedule at that time.
-To investigate past 1Xtra schedules in greater depth, please visit the BBC Genome project (for years up to 2009) and BBC Schedules (covering 2007 onwards).
+To investigate past 1Xtra schedules in greater detail, please visit the BBC Genome project (for years up to 2009) and BBC Schedules (covering 2007 onwards).

 BBC Radio 4 Extra